johnandersen777/johnandersen777.github.io/content/posts/theres_something_rotten_with_the_state_of_eden.md

 ## Two Sides of the Same Coin

-Time to put away all differences.
+Time to put away all differences and follow Jesus's message of loving one another.
+Or else, we all die.
+Seems like a pretty clear choice.

 ![stay-woke](https://github.com/user-attachments/assets/7d86e8dc-641e-4d80-af43-8118e9bc444c)